 The spread of COVID-19, a strain of coronavirus responsible for the outbreak characterized as a pandemic by the World Health Organization, is altering the behavior of businesses and people in a manner that may have negative effects on the University's financial condition through impacts on the economy, investment markets and University operations overseas and in the United States.
-The University is not able to quantify all impacts on the University.
+The extent of future impacts will depend on future developments, including but not limited to the duration of the outbreak, effects on financial markets, and overall economic impacts.